dogweather/forkful/content/en/haskell/testing-and-debugging/writing-tests.md

   \ through automated checks.
 Programmers do it to catch bugs early, facilitate\u2026"
 lastmod: '2024-03-13T22:45:00.131731-06:00'
 model: gpt-4-0125-preview
-summary: "Writing tests in Haskell is about ensuring your functions work as expected\
+summary: Writing tests in Haskell is about ensuring your functions work as expected through automated checks.
-  \ through automated checks.
-Programmers do it to catch bugs early, facilitate\u2026"
 title: Writing tests
 weight: 36
 ---